vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/sarva-prastutiH/1_a.RhattuppAl_dharmakANDaH/3_tu.Rhava.Rhaviyal/07_vEguLAmai.md

 <details><summary>NVK Ashraf notes (en) - ३१०</summary>

 ३१०. A different but equally valid translation is given by (Satguru Subramuniyaswami):

+"As men who have died resemble the dead, so men who have renounced anger resemble renunciates"
 </details>

 <details><summary>रामचन्द्र-दीक्षितः - ३१०</summary>